 - ensure all issues are being managed in the most timely manner;

 - develop recovery plans when progress diverges significantly from the current plan.

 The above is a fairly standard list but:

 for any project-based business to be successful accountabilities of project managers need also to be defined, in as clear as possible terms, as is evidenced by our post on lessons learned.

 Accountabilities of Project Managers:

-The responsibility of a project manager is broad – when they delegate a task to anyone, they retain their accountability for the project’s success.
+The responsibility of a PM is broad.
+When they delegate a task to anyone, they retain their accountability for the project’s success.
 Great project managers understand that, and their behaviours demonstrate this.

-Project Managers need to be, feel and behave as if they are responsible for the project’s success.
+PMs need to feel and behave as if they are responsible for the project’s success.

 They must be responsible for developing an environment where a team can succeed, ensure transparency regarding progress and all issues (the good, the bad and the ugly) and keep the team focused on delivering the outcomes the project is intended to achieve.